rwnobrega/dof/README.md

 # dof
 A minimalist document finder using Python and Qt.
-Inspired by Xfce4 Application Finder.
+Inspired by [Xfce4 Application Finder](http://docs.xfce.org/xfce/xfce4-appfinder/start).
+Currently Linux only.